ch007m/my-vfkit/README.md

 ## CoreOS image

-**NOTE**: There is a limitation using the CoreOS image as by nature the `bootc system` is configured to be read-only, and it will not be possible to install packages using dnf.
+**NOTE**: There is a limitation using the CoreOS image as by nature the `bootc system` is configured to be read-only, and by consequence it will not be possible to install packages using dnf.
-We can nevertheless install some packages using `sudo rpm-ostree install` or by running a container !
+We can nevertheless install some packages using the command `sudo rpm-ostree install` but a reboot of the VM is needed or as an alternative you can run within the VM a container !

 Download a Fedora CoreOS AppleHV image from the Fedora project: https://fedoraproject.org/coreos/download?stream=stable#baremetal and extract it locally.